mulle-sde/mulle-match/README.md

 ```

-### mulle-match find
+### mulle-match show

 This is a facility to retrieve all filenames that match any *patternfile*.
-You can
-decide which *patternfile* should be used by supplying an optional filter.
+You can decide which *patternfile* should be used by supplying an optional
+filter.

 This example lists all the files, that pass through *patternfiles* of type
 "hello":

 ```
-mulle-match -e find --match-filter "hello"
+mulle-match -e show --match-filter "hello"
 ```